rsyncOSX/mydocsy/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 Quote swift.org: *"More formally, a data race occurs when one thread accesses memory while the same memory is being modified by another thread.
 The Swift 6 language mode eliminates these issues by preventing data races at compile time."*

 RsyncUI adheres to the new concurrency model of Swift 6.
 The majority of its work is performed on the `@MainActor`, which corresponds to the main thread.
-If an macOS application performs resource-intensive tasks behind the graphical user interface (GUI), it is advantageous to execute these tasks on a other thread not blocking the main thread.
+If an macOS application performs resource-intensive tasks behind the graphical user interface (GUI), it is advantageous to execute these tasks on an other thread not blocking the main thread.
 Executing  resource-intensive tasks on the main thread significantly increases the likelihood of  blocking the GUI and the application's unresponsiveness.

 #### Other threads and RsyncUI